yoongi088988/automated-weather-notifier/README.md

 # 🌦️ Automated Weather Notifier
 A Python script that fetches real-time weather data and sends a desktop notification with personalized advice (e.g., "Bring an umbrella").

+## Prerequisite
+Sign up for a free account at [OpenWeatherMap](https://openweathermap.org/api) to get your API key.

 ## Features
 - Fetches data from OpenWeatherMap API.
 - Uses `.env` for secure configuration.